10 tips to make better use of your talents at work

 3. Set goals that match your talents

 Once you know what your talents are, it is important to set goals that match them.
-Choosing tasks in which you can further develop your talents will help you stay motivated and work more effectively.
-Also, discuss these goals with your supervisor to get support and create appropriate opportunities.
+By choosing tasks in which you can further develop your talents, you will stay motivated and work more effectively.
+Also, discuss these goals with your supervisor to get support and appropriate opportunities.

 4. Keep developing

 Personal development is an important part of continuing to utilize and expand your talents.
-Take training, courses and workshops that match your strengths.
-By increasing your knowledge and skills, you can specialize and take on new challenges.
+Follow trainings, courses and workshops that match your strengths.
+Expanding your knowledge and skills will allow you to specialize and take on new challenges.

 5. Take initiative